-A copy of the setup files for this software will be included on the microSD card installed in the PLC.
-This software can be installed on any windows-based PC with Windows 7 or higher.
+A copy of the software setup files for this software will be included by South-Tek Systems upon request.
+This software can be installed on any windowsbased PC with Windows 7 or higher.
 The user will have full access of the controller touchscreen as if the user was standing in front of the machine and using the mouse to navigate through the screens.
-To set up communication connection to the controller, the communication settings on the computer must be set up to as the following:
+To set up the connection to the controller, the communication settings on the computer must be set up to as the following: